Benemrxr/toolkits-architectures/reports/Report_4.md

 The biggest challange so far would be, to make it all work with docker-compose.
 We therefore split our project into two "sub-processes".
 The first one in the folder called "pyml" is responsible for building up our model and save it as a .h5 file.
 With the help of this "sub-process" we do not have to upload our model manually on git-hub, we can run this process in our docker-compose.
 To do so, we created a Dockerfile for this process similar to the one, which already worked before.

-The second sub-process is the required steps in task 2 from the precvious milestone.
+The second sub-process contains the required steps in task 2 from the precvious milestone.
 We therefore created the folder "pypredict".
 In there, we added all the necessary python scripts we created before.
 We also created a Dockerfile in order to run these files in a seperate container.
 To make the whole thing more understandable, we created a source folder in each of our sub-process-folders, where we added all the scripts, modules and also our requirement files (also aiming for "best practice").

 Finally we were able to improve our `docker-compose.yml`.
 In there we did not have to do so many changes, since our previous was already quite good.
 We just made it working with our organization of the scripts and modules.
 We further added networks.
 We did this also aiming for "Best-practice".
 Since our friend suggestet this to us for security reasons.
 We further added the environment-command: